JYU-IBA/jabs/README.md

  - Non-linear detector calibration (polynomial of arbitrary degree) and constant detector energy resolution or timing resolution (for ToF detectors)
  - Different calibrations are possible for different elements (Z-specific calibration).
  - Multilayer foil in front of detector
- - Reading of experimental data
+ - Reading of experimental data, integer factor compress
  - Fitting to experimental spectrum (multidimensional non-linear least squares fitting)
  - Linear ad-hoc substrate channeling correction
  - Faster (less accurate) mode
  - User defined "molecules" i.e. elements with fixed concentration ratios (e.g. you can fit C in SiO2 without changing Si/O ratio)
  - Weighting of cross-sections by straggling
  - Kinematic (geometric) broadening due to finite detector size and beam spot
- - Dual scattering model (although it needs improvements before it is usable)
+ - Dual scattering model (although it is not guaranteed to be accurate)
  - Simultaneous multi-detector simulation and fitting.
- - Stopping corrections can be supplied by user (Bragg correction) for a specific layer
+ - Stopping corrections can be supplied by user (Bragg correction) for a specific layer as well as similar corrections for straggling and yield
  - Different detector calibration can be given for different particles (different proton number Z)
+ - Two-phase fitting, where faster physics model is used in the beginning and more accurate (user configurable) model is turned on after the first phase is starting to converge.
+User can skip the faster fitting phase.
+ - Testing of areal sum (counts) and residuals.
+Some test cases are run by the developer to check sanity and accuracy of simulations for every new release.

 ### Not (yet) implemented, but planned
  - Support for more input and output data formats (CSV, IDF, ...)